-As a startup, attracting and retaining the right talent is critical to our success.
+As a rapidly growing startup, attracting and retaining the right talent is critical to our success.

-At Qumulo, we spend about 20 percent of our engineering bandwidth on recruiting and hiring.
+At Qumulo, we spend about 20 percent of our engineering bandwidth on recruiting and hiring engineers.
 Primarily, we’re looking for two things — technical and leadership attributes — a combination that we’ve found to be key to a successful career at Qumulo.

-1. Algorithmic Thinking: Can you break down a problem into concrete steps and translate those steps into functioning code?
-Do you have valid reasons for the data structures and approach you chose?
-Can you understand the time/space tradeoffs and propose an efficient approach to solve the problem?
+2. Algorithmic Thinking: Can you formulate an effective high-level solution to the problem and break it down into concrete steps?
+Do you have a toolbox of known data structures and algorithms, and understand how they work?
+Can you understand the time/space tradeoffs and propose an efficient solution?

 4. Code Organization and Clarity: Is your code written in a reasonable manner?
 Can you demonstrate that you care about your code’s organization and how it is factored?
 Can your code be reasonably modified by the next engineer making changes in this area?